Close Button Close Button

 2. There are different types of life insurance plans and you can choose one which allows you to fulfil the financial goals that you have.

-3. The tax benefits offered by life insurance plans help you reduce your tax liability and also create a tax-efficient corpus for your goals.
+3. The tax benefits offered by life insurance plans help you reduce your tax liability and also create a tax-efficient corpus for your goals subject to conditions.

 4. The premiums may be cost-effective.
 Moreover, life insurance plans offer different premium payment terms and frequencies to make the premium affordable.